What are the top AIM stocks to watch?

 How to invest in AIM

 You can choose to either invest or trade AIM stocks.
-With an IG share dealing account, you can invest in shares for just £8 per trade.
-This goes down to just £3 if you make at least ten trades a month.
+With an IG share trading account, you can invest in shares for just £8 per trade.
+This goes down to just £5 if you make at least ten trades a month.
 When you invest, you buy the shares outright and are entitled to any dividends that are paid by the business.

-To trade shares, whereby you can speculate on whether a stock’s share price will go higher or lower, you can use spread betting or CFD.
+To trade shares, whereby you can speculate on whether a stock’s share price will go higher or lower, you can use IG’s CFD service.
 Traders don’t own the shares outright or benefit from any dividends, but they can utilise leverage.
-You can read more about the difference between spread betting and CFDs.

 Hutchison China MediTech is a biopharmaceutical company pursuing treatments for oncology and immunological diseases.
 It currently generates revenue by manufacturing and distributing prescription drugs and other health products to consumers in China.
 It is majority-owned by CK Hutchison Holdings Limited, a conglomerate with annual sales of over $500 billion.